pawanit17/system-design-sonnets/README.md

 A tried and tested Apache project for co-oridnation between distributed applications.
 Zookeeper is used by other Apache projects like Hadoop, Hbase, HDFS, Solr.
 It is also used by Kafka & Pulsar as well.

+***In the CAP philosophy, Zookeeper comes in the CP category.*** That means Zookeeper is oriented towards greater consistency.
+This is extremely crucial for banking related applications. ***Cassandra would come in the AP categoy which gives greater availability though.***

 Zookeeper helps in

  - Distributed configuration management